vandinhvanessa/discord-bot-database/milestones/Milestone2/README.md

 -removed InsuranceType, Public Insurance, and Private Insurance.
 Added Insurance Company

 **NOTE:  For some reason in the M2.pdf, pages 50, 51, and 52 repeat in section VI: Testing Table after page 54.
-May be because the document is very big... but pages numbes are correct in Table of Contents.**
+May be because the document is very big... but pages numbers are correct in Table of Contents.**

 The goal of this milestone is to create a complete technical document that will define in detail the logical